Best Low Storage PC Games

 Each character has randomly-generated attributes that will often clash with other colonists, leading to acts of violence, betrayal, and factionalism amongst communities.

-Moving right along, we recommend any run and gun fans pick up Mighty Goose for some vintage-inspired entertainment that calls for only 500 MB of storage.
+Moving right along, we recommend any run and gun fans pick up Mighty Goose for some retro-inspired amusement that calls for only 500 MB of storage.

 In it, you take on the role of the titular Mighty Goose hero, a mech-donning fowl and bounty hunter on a mission to catch the toughest criminals in the galaxy.

-Doing so takes you across the stretches of space to distant planets and 2D levels with mobs of enemies, cool weapon power-ups, and overpowered death-dealing vehicles.
+Doing so takes you across the expanses of space to distant planets and 2D levels with mobs of enemies, awesome weapon power-ups, and overpowered death-dealing vehicles.

-Dicey Dungeons is another concise indie deck builder that puts an amusing dice-based twist on the genre.
+Dicey Dungeons is another succinct indie deck builder that puts an entertaining dice-based twist on the genre.

 Instead of cards, players use an assortment of dice to decide their actions, including both turn order and damage dealt during battle.